PA Program FAQs

 Will I need to be medically cleared prior to enrollment?

 Yes.
-Upon acceptance, a medical clearance form will be sent to you to be completed by your health care provider.
-This form is required to be completed and submitted prior to enrollment.
+Upon acceptance, a health forms will be sent to be completed by your health care provider.
+These forms are required to be completed and submitted prior to enrollment.

-Will I need a background check as a component of my application?
+Will I need a background check and drug screen as a component of my application?

 Can I work while enrolled in the program?